tallan/enterprise-bot-architecture/README.md

 ![Preview](https://imagesforgithub.blob.core.windows.net/images/basicConvo.png)

 Something noteworthy to mention in the photo above.
-The first thing that happened when I opened the chat was a "conversationUpdate" event, then I said "hello," and then there was another.
+The first thing that happened when I opened the chat was a "conversationUpdate" event, then I said "hi," and then there was another.
 These two events are actually myself and the bot joining the conversation, which will always be the case.
 This is also an easy indicator of there being something wrong in the codebase with the bot, since this activity should happen before any message exchange occurs.
 (It is worth mentioning that production worthy bots will very likely not have these messages, they are just great for during dev)

 ------